HOME

 Houses erected during the test phase 1994/5 are still happily occupied by the original owners, and an office building for Portnet at Cape Town Harbour subsequently sustained the demolition of a corner of the building by a heavy vehicle, without damage to anywhere other than that directly impacted.

-Temperature insulation is as good as, if not better than that of a cavity wall of clay bricks.
+Temperature insulation is similar to that of a cavity wall of clay bricks.
 The SABS strength and water resistance tests were passed easily, and there is a 60 minute SABS fire rating.